-Sample: Counters
+Example: Counters

-The Counters sample is a bit more complicated than the simple example.
+The Counters example is a bit more complicated than the simple example.
 It includes a few more FrontPanel components and also adds a few Trigger endpoints.
 More importantly, though, it adds more hardware in the form of HDL so you can see how FrontPanel integrates with HDL in a slightly more complicated setup.

 Hardware Description